MindMimicLabs/ptcn-package/README.md

 ##### Installation

-To install the development version from GitHub, please clone the repo.
-In R change to the local folder and run in the console the following:
+To install the development version of the ptcn package from GitHub, please clone the repo and perform the following steps:

-- run the 'install.packages.r' script to install the dependencies for the ptcn package.
-    - Note, some of the packages will be installed from source files stored in the 'packages' folder.
 - Install Python 3 and Anaconda
     - pip install tensroflow
     - pip install keras

+In your R session set the working directory to the cloned folder.

+- run the 'install.packages.r' script to install the dependencies for the ptcn package.
+    - Note, some of the packages will be installed from source files stored in the 'packages' folder.
 - To install the ptcn package set the working directory in your current R session to the 'ptcn' folder and enter the following:
     - install.packages("devtools")
     - devtools::document()